ant-media/ant-media-documentation/docs/guides/recording-live-streams/hls-recording.md

 . . .
 ```

-### Uploading HLS files to the S3 bucket
+### Record HLS files to the S3 bucket

-When you use S3 integration, your record will be uploaded as soon as the livestream is finished.
+When you use standard S3 integration, your record will be uploaded as soon as the livestream is finished.

 But if you want to upload your HLS files in real-time to the S3-compatible systems (AWS, OVH, Digital Ocean, etc.), you can use the `HLS Upload` servlet.